industrial-edge/Performance-Insight-OEE-Dashboard/docs/Simulation.md

   - [Setup Flow Creator](#setup-flow-creator)
   - [Configure IIH Essentials](#configure-iih-essentials)

 With this instruction you can easily simulate some OEE values for using them within an OEE dashboard.
+Therefore it is mandatory to have the app Flow Creator installed on the Edge device.

 ## Setup Flow Creator